PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

    algorithm to determine what kinds of values are common for words that seem to count as neighbours, and working backward from that.

-9. **Minimum Word Frequency**: If a minimum word frequency is specified, the entire corpus is filtered for that frequency first, and then only neighbours within the filtered corpus are returned.
+9. **Minimum Word Frequency**: It is possible to set a minimum token frequency for including words in the calculation.
+This allows easy exclusion of rare words.
+To include all words in the corpus, regardless of their token frequency, set the minimum frequency to 0, or leave the field blank.
+Note that if a minimum frequency is set, all words below that frequency will be ignored entirely for the purposes of calculation.

 10. **Output file**: If this option is left blank, PCT will simply return the actual neighbourhood density for each word that is calculated